spicetify/cli/README.md

 so you can run `spicetify` everywhere.

 ## Usage
-Run with no command one time to generate config file
+Run with no command once to generate config file
 ```bash
 spicetify
 ```